lpaube/.dotfiles/README.md

 ## Installation
-Execute the following to install my dotfiles to your $HOME directory:
+Execute the following to install the dotfiles to your $HOME directory:

 **Linux:**
 ```